Chaunice/Chaunice/README.md

-- 👋 Hi, I’m Chaunice Zhang
+# 👋 Hi, I’m Chaunice Zhang
-- 👀 A junior student majoring in English (Linguistics)
+- 👀 A Senior student majoring in English (Linguistics)
-- ⌨ crazy about mechanical keyboard
+- ⌨ crazy about mechanical keyboard and all the novel things
+- 💻 a newbie in Python